wrightcameron/picoCTF-challenges/generalSkills/nice-netcat/solution.md

 ## Solution
 The command nc mercury.picoctf.net 22342 returns a bunch of numbers, one on each line.

 If I use the command `man ascii` I can quickly see that the first 4 characters spell out pico.
-This means that its an ascii message.
+This means that its an ASCII message.